 - David Reed (Trustee):

 Currently working part time as a Community Officer for a church in Camberley, my full time careers were in education and finance.
 My interest in the homeless has grown throughout the last seven years as a volunteer for Frontline Debt Advice.
 This charity gives substantial help and support for people needing both debt and benefit advice, and I have seen so many lives transformed and hope realised through its work.
 The Hope Hub, which has the support of so many key organisations in Surrey Heath, has the potential to give a wide range of practical help, advice and support to the homeless in this Borough, and I am humbled and honoured to be part of the vision.

 - Andrew Booth (Trustee):

-Andrew is Lead Elder at the Beacon Church Camberley, moved down to Camberley from Sheffield twenty plus years ago.
+Andrew is Lead Elder at the Beacon Church Camberley, moved down to Camberley from Sheffield in 2008.
 He has a heart for those who struggle with life whether as a result of poverty, addictions or maybe just a bad start in life and a desire to help them to realise their full potential.

 - Revd Bruce Nicole (Trustee):

 Bruce is vicar of St Michael’s Camberley.
 He has lived in the town for some time.
 He is in contact with a wide range of people across the town and sees the need to provide services for those who are homeless or at risk of becoming so.